When to visit the vet?

 To minimize the risk of your cat swallowing a foreign body, it is important to make their environment as safe as possible.
 Keep small items such as rubber bands, threads, needles, buttons, and toys out of reach.
 Also, store plastic bags and packaging materials safely, as cats are often curious about rustling materials.

-In addition, it is advisable to schedule regular playtimes with the cat and offer them safe cat toys.
+Otherwise, it is advisable to schedule regular playtimes with the cat and offer it safe cat toys.
 Make sure that toys are not fragile or easily broken down into small parts that could be swallowed.
-Toys should be robust and specifically suitable for cats.
+Toys should be sturdy and specifically designed for cats.

 Another preventive measure is monitoring feeding times.
 Ensure that the cat does not get access to food scraps or waste that could contain potentially dangerous objects.
 A secure trash can with a tightly closing lid can prevent the cat from rummaging through waste.